Quality matters when it comes to NDIS reporting

 At NDIS plan commencement

-An Allied Health Professional may be required to provide reports on comprehensive assessments or functional capacity assessments in order to assist participants in identifying appropriate supports and interventions recommended to achieve their goals.
+An Allied Health Professional may be required to provide reports on comprehensive assessments or functional capacity assessments in order to assist participants in identifying the appropriate supports and interventions recommended to achieve their goals.
+Working with a clinician who understands how to undertake thorough NDIS reporting helps to ensure the most suitable supports and interventions are documented in the important early stages of an NDIS plan.

 At NDIS plan review